When I tell friends, family members, and even complete strangers about iD Tech, I often get the same question—can kids actually learn to code?

 For instance, maybe you’ve got a teenager who is trying to “mod” a game of Minecraft while “coding” a .net API.
 Want to know what they’re really doing?
 We can help.

-First, as a word of caution, learning to code is a process.
+First, as a word of caution, coding for kids must be approached a process.
 Sure, you can learn programming faster with a few key steps, but it's going to take regular practice.
 You have to begin somewhere, so let's get started!

 Let’s say you have a dog, and we will call him Max.
 You want to be able to train Max to the point where upon command, he responds and performs to your instruction.
 “Sit.”
 “Stay.”
 “Don’t even think about chasing that squirrel.”